Can I image a RAID array that contains a damaged drive?

 How do I image to an E01 or a RAW file?

 When selecting targets in the slide-out panel, click the Select file tile.
 It only works if TaskForce is connected to a network and with an accessible network folder.

 The panel contains How to connect link that outlines the steps to setup Windows network share.
 One may also set up a network folder in Linux: we tested this with modern versions of Ubuntu and CentOS.

 How can I image a U.2 NVMe drive?

 To use a drive with U.2 interface, attach the drive to TaskForce with the help of U.2-to-M.2 adapter and cable:

 Is there a way to delete an imaging session and start imaging all over again?

-When you select source and target drives that were previously used in an imaging session, TaskForce will show indicate the progress status of the previous session and you will be allowed to resume it.
-To start a new imaging session, you will need to delete the previous one:
+When you select source and target drives that were previously used in an imaging session, TaskForce will indicate the progress status of the previous session and you will be allowed to resume it.
+To start a new imaging session with the same source and target, you will need to delete the previous one:

 To disable imaging map deletion, click/tap the imaging session again and select the option in the drop-down menu.

 TaskForce was designed as an ultimate multitasking tool with huge overhead capacity.
 Given that most imaged devices are HDDs, whose data transfer rate is 200 - 220 MB/s at best, it is not frequently that you will be seeing TaskForce reach the limits of its capacity.